Today, I will discuss foolishness and how playing the fool makes life more difficult for individuals.

 - Stop taking society seriously – The world is a lost cause.
 Study it from afar, engage when appropriate, but seek to distance yourself.
 Avoid consuming terrible media.
 The less seriously you take society, the less likely you will buy their foolish narratives.

 - Develop better habits – If your daily routines are pushing you towards greatness, you are less likely to engage in foolishness.
 Therefore, seek to get ahead of your issues.
 Eat well today, so your health is better tomorrow.
-Practice your chosen skill every day so you’ll improve by year’s end.
+Practice your chosen skill every day so you’ll improve by the year’s end.
 Seek the best daily habits to increase your competence.